Super Sherman: Service history

 In combat against the Arab armies, the M-51 proved itself capable of fighting newer, heavier tanks like the Soviet-built T-54/55/T-62.
 The M-51's 105 mm gun could penetrate these adversaries using HEAT ammunition.
 The M-51 served well during its time, and is regarded as an excellent example of how an obsolete tank (the Sherman) can be upgraded beyond the limits of its original capabilities.

 The M-50 Continentals were retired by 1972.
 The M-50 Cummins and M-51 were gradually phased out in late 1970s to early 1980s.
-During the Lebanese Civil War, some 75 M-50s were given as aid to the Israeli-supported Lebanese Christian militias – Kataeb Regulatory Forces (19), Tigers Militia (20), Guardians of the Cedars (1), the Lebanese Forces (40), and the South Lebanon Army (35) – in 1976; two tanks were later captured by the Palestine Liberation Organization (PLO), which employed them in the defense of West Beirut during the June 1982 Israeli invasion of Lebanon.
+During the Lebanese Civil War, some 75 M-50s were given as aid to the Israeli-supported Lebanese Christian militias – Kataeb Regulatory Forces (19), Tigers Militia (20), Guardians of the Cedars (1), the Lebanese Forces (40), and the South Lebanon Army (35) – in 1976; two tanks were captured from the SLA in March 1978 by the Palestine Liberation Organization (PLO), which employed them in the defense of West Beirut during the June 1982 Israeli invasion of Lebanon.

 About 100 of the remaining tanks of this model were sold to Chile in the late 1980s.
 Some of those were fitted with the IMI-OTO 60 mm Hyper Velocity Medium Support (HVMS) gun, and were often referred to as M-60.
 This variant was never used by the IDF.
 Chile used its Shermans until 1999, when they were replaced by the Leopard 1.
 The few M-51s that Israel retained were converted into engineer vehicles and self-propelled artillery.